 JHC’s Support service is client-led in a world where the many demands of life are often complex and contradictory, and help can seem hard to reach.

 Our Support service is deservedly a very popular resource with people living in and around Sawston.
-Team members Jan and Sarva can meet clients for appointments at the JHC offices and can sometimes arrange home visits; they can also act as advocates with other agencies.
+Team members Sarva and Corinne can meet clients for appointments at the JHC offices and can sometimes arrange home visits; they can also act as advocates with other agencies.

 They see an average of 350 people annually, often supporting them over several months, and it’s clear demand for our Support service has grown considerably over its first decade.